What is induction of labour?

 How long it takes for labour to start depends on how ripe your cervix is when your induction starts, the induction technique used and how your body responds to the procedure.

-Ask your doctor about Dilapan-S®
+Ask your doctor or midwife about Dilapan-S®

 Having an induction of labour?
 Download a patient information leaflet here to discuss with your clinician.